Go to the first, previous, next, last section, table of contents.

 execute commands

-The return status is the exit status of the last command executed in commands;
+The status is the status of the last command executed in commands;

 case

-selectively execute the command-list corresponding to the first pattern that matches word.
+Execute the command-list corresponding to the first pattern that matches $VAR.

 pattern undergoes tilde expansion, parameter expansion, command substitution, and arithmetic expansion.